-"We are an inclusive, caring community - committed to Christ's work, seeking spiritual growth, and lovingly responding to the needs of God's world."
+We are an all-inclusive caring community, seeking spiritual growth, committed to Christ's work, & lovingly responding to the needs of God's World.

 The first worship service of the Sand Point Community United Methodist Church was held on February 20, 1944 in the Cedar Vale Community Center.

-Through the years pastors have been appointed from the Pacific North-west Conference of the United Methodist Church.
+Through the years pastors have been appointed from the Pacific Northwest Conference of the United Methodist Church.